 • Write a comprehensive cyber incident response plan.
 If a breach occurs, what happens next?

 • Perform security training regularly to keep it top of mind.
 Employees should know the basics of cyber and email security and be able to identify and deal with phishing attacks.

 For more tips on how to safeguard your business from fraud, download this easy-to-follow checklist from Torrey Pines Bank, which covers the important steps your organization needs to take today.

 Taking steps to secure your financial assets now can save you time and money as well as headaches down the road.
 And we’re here to help with solutions that make it easier to safeguard against fraud.

 Torrey Pines Bank

 Torrey Pines Bank, the Southern California division of Western Alliance Bank, Member FDIC, delivers relationship banking that puts clients at the center of everything.
 Founded in 2003, Torrey Pines Bank offers a full spectrum of tailored business banking solutions and outstanding service, with offices throughout San Diego, Los Angeles and Orange County.
-Torrey Pines Bank is part of Western Alliance Bancorporation, which has more than $65 billion in assets and ranked #1 among top-performing large bank with assets greater than $50 billion in 2021 by both American Banker and Bank Director.
-As a regional bank with significant national capabilities, Torrey Pines Bank has the reach, resources and local market expertise that make a difference for customers.
+Torrey Pines Bank is part of Western Alliance Bancorporation, which has more than $65 billion in assets and ranked #1 among top-performing large banks with assets greater than $50 billion in 2021 by both American Banker and Bank Director.
+As a regional bank with significant national capabilities, Torrey Pines Bank delivers the reach, resources and local market expertise that make a difference for customers.